Luisa Capetillo: Further travels

-In 1919, Capetillo was invited to travel to Santo Domingo in the Dominican Republic to speak at an event hosted by the local Free Federation of Workers (Federación Libre de Trabajadores, FLT) (Note: Not to be confused with the Puerto Rican FLT) during a cobblers' strike.
+In 1919, Capetillo was invited to travel to Santo Domingo in the Dominican Republic to speak at an event hosted by the local Free Federation of Workers (Federación Libre de Trabajadores) (Note: Not to be confused with the Puerto Rican FLT) during a cobblers' strike.
 After refusing a local censor's demand to read her speech in advance, Capetillo was barred from speaking but did help collect money for the workers' strike fund.
 Capetillo also traveled to New York in 1919, possibly living there for some time.
-(Note: Valle Ferrer and Heitt say that she commuted between New York and Puerto Rico during this time.
+(Note: Valle Ferrer and Hewitt say that she commuted between New York and Puerto Rico during this time.
 Tinajero and independent researcher Julio Ramos say that she lived there.)
 While there, she ran a boarding house where political gatherings took place, published in the labor press, and might have worked as a reader.
 She also sought support from Samuel Gompers, the leader of the American Federation of Labor (AFL), for an agricultural farm school to educate poor Puerto Rican children.
-Gompers gave her funds to create the school, but the project was banned by Puerto Rican authorities who thought that the school's funds should come from Puerto Ricans, not Americans.
+Gompers gave her funds to create the school, but the project was blocked by Puerto Rican authorities who thought that the school's funds should come from Puerto Ricans, not Americans.